 Tips for Starting Solids

-Your baby must be able to sit up with support and hold his head and neck up properly before you start solids.
-Other readiness clues include drooling, mimicking eating by opening his mouth while watching you eat, and reaching for items on your plate.
+Your baby must be able to sit up with support and hold their head and neck up properly before you start solids.
+Other readiness clues include drooling, mimicking eating by opening their mouth while watching you eat, and reaching for items on your plate.

 - Try starting with an iron-fortified infant rice cereal mixed with breast milk or formula.